Starship Troopers (board wargame): Reception

+In Issue 11 of Perfidious Albion, Geoff Barnard and Charles Vasey exchanged thoughts about the game.
+Barnard commented, "This game is remarkably close to the book, and is a splendid compliment to Heinlein to the extent that his ideas can be portrayed in sufficient detail to make such a game as Starship Troopers ...
+The game contains considerable hidden movement for the alien player, and the manner in which the Bug underground hive complexes-cum-fortresses are represented is very well done indeed."
+Vasey replied, "Reminiscent of Vietnam War games: One player is all powerful, the other is well hidden ...
+Though tense, the constant element of surprise makes this a light-hearted and amusing game."
+Barnard concluded, "In all the scenarios, the two sides seem well balanced even though the weapons and abilities are quite different.
+A splendid tactical game."
+Vasey concluded, "You really feel like you are handling the Marines and when the Bugs swarm out with their decoy workers you get a sense of the whole book.
+Splendid."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer commented that this game "should please anyone who enjoyed the book; others can enjoy it but may be a bit bewildered at times!"
 He concluded, "The tactical problems are excellently done and true to the book."

 In the August–September 1976 edition of The Space Gamer (Issue No. 7), Todd Roseman felt that the game "faithfully recreates the heroic battles of the Terran Mobile Infantry as described in the classic Robert Heinlein novel" and concluded that "for those people who read Starship Troopers and said to themselves, 'I know there's a great game in there somewhere', go out and get a copy of SST... on the bounce!"
 In the next issue of The Space Gamer, Sumner N. Clarren recommended Starship Troopers, saying "The game is truly tactical in scale and in flavor." and that "Starship Troopers is a fine tactical science fiction board game from Avalon Hill."